-Some of us ask very little of a hotel: fresh towels, a shower with hot water, maybe a restaurant reservation or two ... and please, no bugs in the bed.
+Some of us have only humble hotel requests: fresh towels, a shower with hot water, maybe a restaurant reservation or two ... and please, no bugs in the bed.
 But then there are the travelers who are just a little bit more demanding!

 We asked 22 hotels, B&Bs and inns to share the zaniest requests they've ever gotten from guests, and they responded with some doozies.
 From arranging doggie honeymoons to offering astronomy advice, these concierges and innkeepers truly went beyond the call of duty.